The Journal of American Academy of Business, Cambridge

 ABSTRACT

 Recent technological advances have dramatically transformed the working environment.
 Written, unlike the telephone communication in the past, is now documentary evidence of communications.
 With growing use of email the battle of security and privacy has been heating up.
 Companies are under increasing pressure to monitor employees’ electronic activities and workers should assume that their every key stroke is being watched.
 The extensive use of the Internet has changed the way business is done in the typical workplace.
 Written message to almost anyone in the world is being delivered nearly instantly through the e-mail (Postini 2004).
 Information for a daily job tasks can be retrieved in seconds from the Internet.
 While these advances have aided productivity and business growth, they have also created new concerns over corporate security efforts and the privacy rights of employees.
 Workplace privacy is no longer just about the results of drug tests or question about sexual orientation, though they are still areas of concern. habits and Internet surfing now dominate the privacy issue.
 Information Technology in today’s business is an integral part of the infrastructure.
 Employees in every department require a computer terminal and Internet connection in order to do their job effectively.
 Even the employees who perform their jobs in the ‘field’ are required to carry a laptop, PDA, or other device that can electronically transmit information.
 This access to the world has introduced a number of new security related issues to the work force.
 One of the issues involves “the company’s right to maintain control over IT assets which provide employees with an easy way to silently perform personal activities.
-Employee monitoring is a very controversial topic; ranging from monitoring web access and keystrokes to installing biometric devices to monitor physical location and door entries.”(Bockman, 2004) Based on the large number of monitoring tools on the market, employers are certainly monitoring employee Internet activity.

 Does Price Limit Spill the Stock Price Volatility of the Companies with Different Fundamental Value?